SAP-archive/cloud-xsa-hybrid-deployment-tutorial/exercise4/README.md

 <br>

-Copy the url and paste it in the address bar of Chrome.
+Copy the url and paste it into the address bar of a new incognito tab of Chrome.
+You will need to login with the XSA_ADMIN user.
 The Administration Tools overview page will open.

 <img src="img/admin_overview.png" alt="Admin overview page">